-There are millions of Americans whose lives have been transformed through recovery.
-Since these successes often go unnoticed by the broader population, Recovery Month provides a vehicle for everyone to celebrate these accomplishments.
 Each September, tens of thousands of prevention, treatment, and recovery programs and facilities around the country celebrate Recovery Month.
 They speak about the gains made by those in recovery and share their success stories with their neighbors, friends, and colleagues.
 In doing so, everyone helps to increase awareness and furthers a greater understanding about the diseases of mental and substance use disorders.

 Recovery Month highlights the achievements of individuals who have reclaimed their lives in long-term recovery and honors the treatment and recovery service providers who make recovery possible.
 Recovery Month also promotes the message that recovery in all of its forms is possible and encourages citizens to take action to help expand and improve the availability of effective prevention, treatment, and recovery services for those in need.

 Each year, Recovery Month selects a new focus and theme to spread the message and share the successes of treatment and recovery.
-The 2018 Recovery Month observance will focus on urban communities, health care providers, members of the media, and policymakers, highlighting the various entities that support recovery within our society.
+The 2019 Recovery Month observance will focus on community members, first responders, the healthcare community, and youth and emerging leaders highlighting the various entities that support recovery within our society.

 Review the Recovery Month: 20 Years of Excellence and Achievement Timeline – 2009 (PDF | 357 KB), which showcases the many strides the treatment and recovery field has made and details the campaign’s success and evolution of Treatment Works! into National Recovery Month.